Juglans californica: Cultivation

 Juglans californica is cultivated throughout California to support the walnut industry, used as a rootstock in English walnut orchards.
 It is also cultivated as an ornamental tree where it is planted in California native plant, xeriscape, and wildlife habitat gardens and natural landscaping in California, and in Hawaii.

+Traditional medicine

+The leaves were made into a decoction by Ohlone people to thin the blood, and Chumash people made a tea from the leaves for the same purpose.

 Taxonomy

 Some authorities (e.g. the California Native Plant Society) combine this species with Juglans hindsii.
 On the other hand, a 2007 molecular analysis of the genus suggests J. californica is sister to the remaining black walnuts (section Rhysocaryon).
 This article follows the conventions of The Jepson Manual.